sotormd/nixos/docs/images.md

    The resultant image will be available inside `./result/sd-image/`.

-   To build an image for a remote install:
+   To build an image for a wireless remote install:

    ```bash
    export SSH_KEY="AAAA..."